 Materials Required: Postcards

 If you can get your hands on some cheap postcards or have some laying around your house or teacher’s office, try out this simple ESL writing activity.
 It may just be the novelty factor, but students seem to love it.
-This activity is ideal for working on common greetings, the past tense, using descriptive words, as well as using synonyms to avoid repetition.
+This activity is ideal for working on common greetings, the past tense (more ideas here: ESL past tense activities), using descriptive words, as well as using synonyms to avoid repetition.

 Post Postcard Writing Activities